Summer 2025 Young Writers' Workshop

 Each young writer will receive the workshop reader, writing supplies, t-shirt (wear it to Friday’s celebration), and an anthology (mailed) with the best of each writer’s creations.

-Our youngest writers will journey with beloved children’s author Virginia Lee Burton through two of her books, The Little House and Mike Mulligan and His Steam Shovel.
-Following the themes of belonging, or finding a happy place, young authors will create illustrated stories and poems of their own to enjoy and share.
+Following the themes of adventure and imagination, young authors will create illustrated worlds and stories and poems of their own to enjoy and share.

-Incoming 3rd/4th Graders: Mystery and Mayhem
+Incoming 3rd/4th Graders: Into the Wild

-Incoming 5th/6th Graders: Fun with Fantasy
+Incoming 5th/6th Graders: Perfect Places

-Incoming 7th/8th Graders: When Conflicts Arise
+Incoming 7th/8th Graders: Exploring Culture

 *YWW director staff reserves the right to recombine workshop groups based on student ability, participant enrollment, and/or staff availability.